 The Street Triple R has always been great on the racetrack.
-And this one will set some blazing fast lap times.
-Even though its stock tires are one step down on the Pirelli Rosso Corsa.
+And this one will set some blazing-fast lap times.
+Even though its stock tires are one step down from the Pirelli Rosso Corsa.
 That came with the old Street Triple S, and the Street Triple R now runs Pirelli’s new Diablo Rosso 3.

 That is still a sporty tire.
 But it’s not as racy as the old Rosso Corsa.
 And not as much as the super Corsa that you’ll find on the Street Triple RS. on the upside, these tires manage well in the wet, and they will last far longer.

 Shades – Sapphire Black, Matt Silver Ice

 I realize we keep making comparisons to the Street Triple RS.
 But Triumph hasn’t made things easy for us.
 I mean they, have even made it look almost identical to the Street Triple RS.
 Although the trick to quickly identifying the Street Triple R is that it gets a red panel in the center.
 Design-wise the Street Triple R gets the same makeover that the Street Triple RS received last year.

 The new LED headlamp and there are also a few other changes.
 Like the new fly screen, side panels, and smarter-looking rear quarter panels.
 I also love the new mirrors that look classy, unlike the bar-end mirrors on the Street Triple RS.

 These don’t get in the way when you’re filtering through traffic.
 Like, most other Triumphs quality.
 And attention to detail on this motorcycle is at high levels.

 The one thing you could consider a cost-saving measure is that this bike retains.
 The old instrument cluster didn’t get a TFT and the new-age Triumph switchgear did.
 I love watching an analog needle in a constant circular dance.
 And while the digital display is quite basic, it does give me all the information I need.